pwwang/immunopipe/docs/introduction.md

 _`envs`_ of a process is the most important part of `immunopipe` that a user needs to configure.
 It defines the environment variables of the process.
 The environment variables are shared by all the jobs of the process.

-!!! note
+/// Attention
 These environment variables are not the same as the environment variables of the system.
 They are just variables that are used in the process across its jobs.
+///

 See individual process pages for more details about the `envs` of each process.